Skeletons

 .

 These are skeletons trained in advanced combat, especially with twin-bladed swords.
-They employ a surprise attack that involves slide kicks and acrobatic leaps leading to jump kicks and down-thrusts; they'll catch you off guard soon after with dashing and flying stab attacks.
-The stronger versions are better defensively and prefer to attack when they find an opening.
+They employ a surprise attack that involves slide kicks and acrobatic leaps leading to jump kicks and down-thrusts; they'll soon after catch you off guard with dashing and flying stab attacks.
+The stronger versions are more defensive-minded and prefer to attack only when an opening presents itself.

 Alternate Names/Forms: Skeleton Blaze & Blaze Master